 For a non-upgrade installation (no existing MySQL version installed), it possible to install MySQL using yum.

 For upgrades, it is necessary to clean up any earlier MySQL installations.
 In effect, the update is performed by removing the old installations and installing the new one.

 Additional details follow.

 For a non-upgrade installation of MySQL 5.6.11 or later, it is possible to install using yum:

 shell> yum install MySQL-server-NEWVERSION.linux_glibc2.5.i386.rpm

-For upgrades to MySQL 5.6.11 or later, the upgrade is performed by removing the old installation and installing the new one.
-To do this, use the following procedure:
+For upgrades to MySQL 5.6.11 or later, perform the upgrade by removing the old installation and installing the new one:

 Remove the existing 5.6.